-All responsive bids are evaluated by the TC with a view to select the lowest (L1) bidder who meets the qualification criteria and technocommercial aspects.
+All responsive bids are evaluated by the TC with a view to select the lowest (L1) bidder who meets the qualification criteria and techno- commercial aspects.
 In case of Single Stage Single Envelop Bidding, the evaluation of qualification of bidders, technical, commercial and financial aspect is done simultaneously.
-In Single Stage Multiple Envelops, initially only the techno-commercial bids would be opened and evaluated for bids which successfully meet the qualification criteria and techno-commercial aspects.
-Financial bids of such successful bidders only would be opened for selecting the L1 bidder among these and in case of tenders, financial bids of unsuccessful bidders would be returned unopened to them.
+In Single Stage Multiple Envelops, initially only the techno-commercial bids would be opened and evaluated for bids which successfully meet techno-commercial qualification criteria the and Financial bids of such successful bidders only would be opened for selecting the L1 bidder among these and in case of tenders, financial bids of unsuccessful bidders would be returned unopened to them.
 In Two Stage Bids, the PQB/EoI stage would have already been evaluated as detailed in Chapter 4 and this second stage is for evaluation of responses to the Second Stage Multiple Envelops from the shortlisted qualified bidders.
-Evaluation of techno-commercial and financial aspects are, however, discussed separately below.
-It is of utmost importance that the authenticity, integrity and sanctity of unopened financial bids must be ensured, before their opening.
+Evaluation of technofinancial however, discussed commercial and aspects are. below.
+It is of separately utmost importance that authenticity, integrity and sanctity of unopened financial bids must be ensured, before their opening.
 All the financial bids may preferably be put in a large envelop, which may be dated, sealed and signed (including by some of the bidders present), to show that none of the bids were accessed during the custody.